thedevanshshukla/Stratabid/README.md

 ---

 ## 📋 Executive Summary
-**Stratabid** (formerly Project TenderOS) is an Agentic AI system designed to automate the processing of complex B2B Requests for Proposals (RFPs), specifically for the Wires & Cables industry.
+**Stratabid** is an Agentic AI system designed to automate the processing of complex B2B Requests for Proposals (RFPs), specifically for the Wires & Cables industry.

 Unlike standard GenAI wrappers that hallucinate prices or specifications, Stratabid uses a **Hybrid Architecture** combining **Vector Search (Semantic)** with **Rule-Based Scoring (Engineering Strictness)**.
 It autonomously parses RFPs, matches SKUs, calculates pricing against real-time inventory, and validates safety rules—reducing bid turnaround time by **80%** while ensuring 100% technical compliance.